Subdivision Home Loans Comparison

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Subdividing land to create the space for more property's can substantially increase the land value, without requiring any physical changes.
 When subdividing land with a mortgage, there are a few hoops to jump through with a lender, but this guide explains all the steps involved.

-If you’re an investor, you could turn a substantial property by subdividing a property into smaller lots.
-There are, however, several factors you need to consider before deciding whether or not subdividing is the right option for you, so read on to discover the ins and outs of the subdivision process.
+If you’re an investor, you could turn a good profit by subdividing a property into smaller lots.
+There are several factors you need to consider before deciding whether or not subdividing is the right option for you, so read on to discover the ins and outs of the subdivision process.